ksator/stream_openconfig_telemetry_from_junos_to_kafka_using_telegraf/README.md

 # About this repo

 - How to stream openconfig telemetry from junos devices to kafka using telegraf
-- How to consume the kafka messages
+- How to consume the kafka messages using Kafkacat or Python

 We will use:
 - Junos devices with Openconfig telemetry support (Junos devices are the grpc servers)